CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * and [increasing quotas](../../accounts/how-to-increase-disk-quotas.md).

-## Restricted service access when billing units have been consumed
+## Service access when billing units have been consumed and data retention policy when the CSC project is closed

 When all billing units in your CSC project have been consumed, SD Desktop service usage will be limited: all running virtual Desktops will be automatically paused, and it will not be possible to access their content.
 No data is deleted when the total amount of billing units is zero or negative.